 - Window with screen modes will show up, so choose Computer only

-If you have any comments or suggestions, feel free to leave them in the comments section below.
+If you have any comments or suggestions, feel free to contact us using the comments section below.